|

 - Any other information you deem relevant

-By adhering to these general guidelines, you will increase the chances of getting good letters of recommendation and ultimately securing the position you seek.
+By adhering to these general guidelines, you'll increase the chances of getting good letters of recommendation and ultimately securing the position you seek.

 | |